gruntwork-io/terragrunt/README.md

 When you run `terragrunt apply` or `terragrunt destroy`, Terragrunt does the following:

-1. Create the `terragrunt_locks` if it doesn't already exist.
+1. Create the `terragrunt_locks` table if it doesn't already exist.
 1. Try to write an item to the `terragrunt_locks` with `stateFileId` equal to the id specified in your `.terragrunt` file.
 This item will include useful metadata about the lock, such as who created it (e.g. your username) and when.
 1. Note that the write is a conditional write that will fail if an item with the same `stateFileId` already exists.
     1. If the write succeeds, it means we have a lock!
     1. If the write does not succeed, it means someone else has a lock.
-Keep retrying every 30 seconds until we get a lock.
+Keep retrying every 10 seconds until we get a lock.
 1. Run `terraform apply` or `terraform destroy`.
-1. When Terraform is done, delete the item from the `terragrunt_locks` to release the lock.
+1. When Terraform is done, delete the item from the `terragrunt_locks` table to release the lock.

 ## Cleaning up old locks

-If you shut down Terragrunt (e.g. via `CTRL+C`) before it releases a lock, the lock hangs around forever, and will prevent future changes to your state files.
+If Terragrunt is shut down before it releases a lock (e.g. via `CTRL+C` or a crash), the lock might not be deleted, and will prevent future changes to your state files.
 To clean up old locks, you can use the `release-lock` command:

 ```
 terragrunt release-lock